-Posted by Gennine
+Posted by Josh Twilley

 May 6, 2020

 A UCC-1 Financing Statement (an abbreviation for Uniform Commercial Code-1) is a legal form that a creditor files to give notice that it has or may have an interest in the personal property of a debtor.
-For example, if you, lend money as part of a loan, or offer credit for the lease or purchase of equipment of any kind, you may file a UCC-1.
-The UCC-1 protects the creditor’s interest should the debtor default on the loan.
+For example, if you lend money as part of a loan, or offer credit for the lease or purchase of equipment of any kind, you may file a UCC-1 The UCC-1 protects the creditor’s interest should the debtor default on the loan.

 Where to file UCC Financing Statements

-|Registered organizations (Corporation, LLC, LP, etc.)||File at central filing office of state where entity was formed or organized (i.e. Secretary of State) and/or County recording office where principal office is located|
+|Registered organizations (Corporation, LLC, LP, etc.)||File at central filing office of state where entity was formed or organized (i.e., Secretary of State) and/or County recording office where principal office is located|

-|Organizations with one place of business||County/State of place of business|
+|Organizations with one place of business||File with the county or state of place of business|

-|Organizations with multiple places of business||Count/State of chief executive office|
+|Organizations with multiple places of business||File with the county or state of chief executive office|

-|Indian Tribes and Non-U.S. entity organized in foreign jurisdiction without a notice system||In Washington, D.C. and other applicable jurisdictions|
+|Indian Tribes and Non-U.S. entity organized in foreign jurisdiction without a notice system||File in Washington, D.C. and other applicable jurisdictions|